 Our business strategy seeks to minimize our exposure to changes in interest rates by matching benchmark indices on our assets with those on our asset level borrowings.
 Accordingly, our business model is such that, in general, rising interest rates will increase our net interest income, while declining interest rates will decrease our net interest income, subject to the impact of interest rate floors on our floating rate assets and certain liabilities.
-As of December 31, 2022, 98.6% of our loan investments by carrying value earned a floating rate of interest and were financed with liabilities that pay interest on a floating rate basis, which resulted in an amount of net floating rate exposure, subject to the impact of interest rate floors on certain of our floating rate loan investments, of \$0.9 billion.
-As of December 31, 2022, 1.4% of our loan investments by carrying value earned a fixed rate of interest and were financed with liabilities that pay interest on a floating rate basis, which resulted in a negative correlation to rising interest rates on that amount of our financing.
+As of December 31, 2021, 98.8% of our loan investments by carrying value earned a floating rate of interest and were financed with liabilities that pay interest on a floating rate basis, which resulted in an amount of net equity that is positively correlated to rising interest rates, subject to the impact of interest rate floors on certain of our floating rate loan investments.
+As of December 31, 2021, the remaining 1.2% of our investments that earned a fixed rate of interest were financed with liabilities that pay interest on a floating rate basis, which resulted in a negative correlation to rising interest rates on that amount of our financing.

-The following table details our loan portfolio's net floating rate exposure as of December 31, 2022:
+The following table details our loan portfolio's net floating rate exposure as of December 31, 2021:

 (in thousands) Net Exposure

-Floating rate assets (1) \$ 3,221,731
+Floating rate assets(1) \$ 3,748,311

-Floating rate liabilities (1)(2) 2,299,228
+Floating rate liabilities(1)(2) 2,534,769

-Net floating rate exposure \$ 922,503
+Net floating rate exposure \$ 1,213,542

-(1) Floating rate assets and liabilities are indexed to LIBOR or SOFR.

-(2) Floating rate liabilities include our outstanding repurchase facilities, asset-specific financing facility, secured credit facility and CRE CLOs.
+- (1) Floating rate assets and liabilities are indexed to the London Interbank Offered Rate, or LIBOR. - (2) Floating rate liabilities include our outstanding repurchase facilities, term financing facility, asset-specific financing facility and CRE CLOs.